Looking specifically for translation?

 • You are eligible to retake the exam as many times as you need, but it cannot be transferred in or waived

-For more information please review this PDF: Entrance Exam
+For more information please review the Entrance Exam PDF.

-Students may enroll concurrently in more than one course, however we recommend participating in the entry level translation courses in the order listed below.
+Students may enroll concurrently in more than one course, however we recommend participating in the entry level translation and interpretation courses in the order listed below.

 Our classes post to our website and become open for enrollment about two months prior to the new quarter starting.